 Why would these doctors, who were taking their postgraduate specialty exam refresher course, prefer to attend online?
 How did this partnership between the department of medicine at the University of Cape Town and mobiLearn transition an established in-person programme of many years into a digital-first event?

-UCT’s department of medicine conducts a four-day event at Groote Schuur hospital for doctors who wish to write their part one exam for the Fellowship of the College of Physicians (FCP).
+UCT’s department of medicine conducts a three-day event at Groote Schuur hospital for doctors who wish to write their part one exam for the Fellowship of the College of Physicians (FCP).
 Before the pandemic, the programme was conducted in person.

 Asynchronous online events are a digital death trap, and it is also impossible to measure return on investment